 With type u, it is possible to create values of the form ('A n), but not ('B b).
 With type v, construction is not restricted but pattern-matching must have a default case.

-Like for abstract and private types, the variance of type parameters is not inferred, and must be given explicitly.
+Similarly to abstract types, the variance of type parameters is not inferred, and must be given explicitly.

 7.10 Local opens